 If you lead international expansion efforts at a digital company, it can be hard to know where to turn for guidance.
 The few resources that do exist aren’t that easy to find.
 That’s why this blog exists.
 Here, you’ll find answers to many questions about taking a business global, with advice from me and other colleagues who have globe-trotted in your shoes before.

-In addition to this blog, I’m the vice president of localization at HubSpot, where I help drive international growth as part of the flywheel team.
-Before that, I worked at HubSpot in international operations and marketing.
+In addition to this blog, I’m the Chief Growth Officer at global software firm Rebrandly.
+Before that, I worked at HubSpot in international operations, marketing, and localization.
 Prior to that, I was vice president of marketing at a SaaS company, and before that, was the chief research officer at a market research firm covering the $56B language services industry.

 I’ve worked as an international strategy consultant for Fortune 500 companies and small businesses alike.
 I write for Harvard Business Review on topics of international business.
 I’m also a former Fulbright Scholar, which is a fancy way of saying I devoted a year to researching one thing really deeply, before deciding academic life was not for me.

 My latest book, Take Your Company Global, is published by Berrett-Koehler Publishers.
 My prior book, Found in Translation, was published by Penguin Random House (and was more recently published in Greek, Norwegian, and Russian editions).
 I currently serve as a business advisor to Lottie Dolls and a board member of MultiLingual.
 I have previously served as a board member of Special Olympics Massachusetts and the National Council on Interpreting in Health Care.

 I’ve worked at the crossroads of international and technology for many years.
 Back in college, I was the lone girl spending my weekends in the computer lab, talking to people in other countries via Telnet and BBS.
 When the lab was closed, I could usually be found in the international student lounge doing the same thing.
 I had a Geocities “weblog” back in the mid-1990s.
 I implemented a web CMS and an email marketing system for an organization in 2006.